roomthily/ec_esip_june_2016_workshop/guidelines/draft/index.md

 </div>

 <div class="guidelines">
+    <p>We are making a distinction between a project developed within common open source models and a project that is open, meeting EarthCube's requirements, to meet publication, reproducibility and provenance concerns. </p>

     <h3>About the layout</h3>
     <p>The layout used in the draft is meant to provide the first iteration of feedback for comment. </p>